getindiekit/indiekit/README.md

 ### Add a content store

 Indiekit needs to know where to store your posts and media files.
-A content store plugin provides this functionality.
+A content store plug-in provides this functionality.

-If you are saving your files to GitHub, install the GitHub plugin:
+If you are saving your files to GitHub, install the GitHub plug-in:

 `npm install @indiekit/store-github`